Last Updated on

 6. Best safe grill brush - Uncle Jeff's BBQ Pit Grill Brush Bristle Free Safe

-This is another model completely without bristles, and reminds me a bit of the GrillArt brush above with the mesh construction.
+This is another model completely without bristles from Uncle Jeff’s, and reminds me a bit of the GrillArt brush above with the mesh construction.
 This one is a lot tighter woven, so should be a lot scrubbier, even though it covers a lot less area than the GrillArt brush.

 I also really like the scraper design on this one, though it is a bit small.
 It’s held very high and angled off the brush as a whole, so it’s not in the slightest in the way.